kseth/kharms/more-than-just-chatbots-using-context-to-build-the-future-of-in-app-ai-experiences.md

 _Written in 2023 for Dopt (now a part of Airtable) as a part of a series on AI_

+## Chatbots dominate in-app experiences

-## Today, text-driven, turn-based chatbots dominate AI experiences
+Today, text-driven, turn-based chatbots dominate AI experiences.
+They're generic and over-used, and they typically fall short.

-We believe there’s a much more interesting problem to solve: building in-app AI assistance.
+We believe there’s a more interesting problem to solve: building in-app AI assistance.
 We believe there’s a huge opportunity to help users learn, navigate, and use the interfaces they already work within.
-What if we could create AI agents that offer contextual help seamlessly integrated into a user’s experience without the user ever needing to think about a prompt?
+What if we could create AI agents that offer contextual help seamlessly integrated into a user’s experience without the user ever needing to think about what specific question to ask or prompt to write?

 In this deep dive, we’ll investigate how we might build such experiences and the technical architectures and product considerations that come with them.